Disney junk-food ad ban latest move to slim U.S. kids

-WASHINGTON Media and entertainment giant Walt Disney Co's new steps to limit junk food advertising on TV shows geared toward children is the latest salvo in the nation's fight against childhood obesity.
-But it left critics questioning whether the moves were enough to cut the growing waistlines of U.S. youth.
+WASHINGTON Media and entertainment giant Walt Disney Co (DIS.N) has raised the stakes in the nation's fight against childhood obesity by limiting junk food advertising, but it is not clear how the warmly-received effort will impact children's waistlines.

-The new initiative, announced on Tuesday in a high-profile event featuring first lady Michelle Obama, will end some junk-food advertising on Disney television, radio and online programs intended for children under the age of 12.
+The move, announced on Tuesday in a high-profile event featuring first lady Michelle Obama and lots of fresh fruit, will end some junk-food advertising on Disney television, radio and online programs intended for children age 12 and younger.

 Disney is also launching its own "Mickey Check" label for food it deems to be nutritious to help promote certain healthier foods in grocery stores and other retailers.

-The plan follows New York City's recent proposal to ban jumbo-sized sugary drinks.
-The growing campaign -- ranging from voluntary industry action to government and policy steps -- aim to curb consumption of high-calorie, low-nutrition foods that play a role in the nation's obesity epidemic.
+It is the latest plan in a number of efforts ranging from voluntary industry action to government and policy steps to help curb consumption of high-calorie, low-nutrition foods that are just part of the nation's obesity epidemic, including a ban on jumbo-sized sugary drinks in New York City proposed last week.

-But some health advocates criticized Disney's efforts, saying they would do little to shift children's eating habits and would not be implemented soon enough.

-"Three more years is a really long time," said Josh Golin, Associate Director for Campaign for a Commercial-Free Childhood.
+Kraft Foods Inc's KFT.N Oscar Mayer Lunchables and Capri Sun products, for example, would not make the cut, Disney said.

-The move was welcomed by Obama and other health advocates for putting the might of the $41 billion company behind fighting obesity in children and teenagers.
+The move was roundly welcomed by Obama and other health advocates for putting the might of the $ 41 billion media and theme-park company be hind the growing sense of urgency to combat the rise of overweight and obese children and teenagers.

 Nearly one-third of U.S. children are overweight or obese, and research shows youth are increasingly being diagnosed with Type 2 diabetes and other chronic diseases related to obesity that were once thought of as only adult conditions.
 Data has shown junk food ads as one major contributor to the problem.

-Obama, who has championed healthier eating and exercise habits as part of her "Let's Move" initiative, and Disney Chief Executive Bob Iger both said they hoped the Disney effort would spur other food and beverage companies to do more.
+"This is huge," said Obama, an exercise buff who has championed healthier eating and exercise habits aimed at children as part of her "Let's Move" initiative.

+"Disney is doing what no major media company has ever done before in the United States.
+And what I hope every company will do going forward when it comes to the ads they show and the food they sell they're asking themselves one simple question: Is this good for our kids?"
+Obama said.

-Various industry groups representing food and beverage makers said their members already take steps to limit promotions to children under 12.
+Iger said he hoped the move would help spur industry change among food and beverage makers.
+Various industry groups and food and beverage makers said they already take steps to limit promotions to children under 12.

-The Grocery Manufacturers Association, echoing the sentiment of other industry groups, said its members welcome Disney's announcement and "enthusiastically support" Obama's initiative.
+The Grocery Manufacturers Association said its member companies welcome Disney's announcement and "enthusiastically support" Obama's initiative .

-Last year, top U.S. food and drink makers including Kraft Foods, Coca-Cola and Kellogg Co agreed to industry-created voluntary nutrition guidelines for products marketed toward children under the age of 12.
-But the food, beverage and restaurant industries as a whole have successfully fought most government oversight on food advertising to children.
+Last year, top U.S. food and drink makers including Kraft Foods, Coca-Cola (KO.N) and Kellogg Co (K.N) agreed to voluntary nutrition criteria for products marketed toward children under the age of 12.

 CHILDREN'S CHOICES

-A 2006 Institute of Medicine report said junk food marketing contributed to childhood obesity, and consumers and health advocates increasingly are calling on food, beverage and restaurant firms to limit marketing to children.
+A 2006 Institute of Medicine report said junk food marketing contributed to childhood obesity.

-Fast-food restaurants, in particular, have been under fire for using free toys to promote its meals for children.
-Some, such as Jack in the Box, have stopped offering them.
-Industry leader McDonald's Corp still gives away toys but has reduced the french fry portion and added apple slices to its popular Happy Meals for kids.

-Packaged food companies have been reformulating some products by reducing calories, sugar and sodium while adding fiber and whole grains.
-Some of those products have failed to find customers.

-Earlier this year Wal-Mart Stores Inc, the world's largest retailers, announced with some fanfare that it would label certain foods such as eggs as "Great For You" and try to lower prices on healthier food options.

-Disney, which owns the ABC-TV network and a host of cable channels, introduced voluntary guidelines in 2006 that prohibited licensing of Mickey Mouse and other Disney characters for foods that do not meet minimum nutritional requirements.
+That same year Disney, which owns the ABC-TV network and a host of cable channels, introduced voluntary guidelines that prohibited licensing of Mickey Mouse and other Disney characters for foods that do not meet minimum nutritional requirements.

 That helped sell more than 2 billon servings of Disney-licensed fruits and vegetables since then, Iger said at the event, which featured a Mickey Mouse character making yogurt parfaits surrounded by buckets of lemons, oranges and apples.